Bedford fire: At least one dead after gas explosion ‘inferno’ at flat

 At least one person has died and three others have been rushed to hospital after a gas explosion caused an “inferno” to tear through a block of flats in Bedford, police said.

-It is possible more deaths will be discovered in the coming days as emergency services continue to search the scene, Bedfordshire Police chief superintendent John Murphy added.
+It is possible more deaths will be discovered in the coming days as emergency services continue to search the scene, Bedfordshire Police chief superintendent John Murphy warned.

 Two people were seriously injured, while a firefighter suffered smoke inhalation after the fire at the block of flats in Redwood Grove.